-- A community that stops fluoridating or never starts this process will find that local residents end up spending more money on decay-related dental problems.
-Evidence shows that for most cities, every $1 invested in fluoridation saves $38 in unnecessary treatment costs.
+- A community that stops fluoridating, or one that has never started, will find that local residents end up spending more money on decay-related dental problems.
+Evidence shows that for most cities, every $1 invested in CWF saves $38 in unnecessary treatment costs.

 - A Texas study confirmed that the state saved $24 per child, per year in Medicaid expenditures because of the cavities that were prevented by drinking fluoridated water.

 - A Colorado study showed that water fluoridation saved the state nearly $149 million by avoiding unnecessary treatment costs.
 The study found that the average savings were roughly $61 per person.

 Myth #4: “Fluoridation is a ‘freedom of choice’ issue.
 People should choose when or if they have fluoride in their water.”

 Fluoridation is a public health measure, a modest community-wide investment that benefits everyone.

 - Fluoride exists naturally in virtually all water supplies, so it isn’t a question of choosing, but a question of assuring that people receive the optimal amount to prevent tooth decay.